ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - use sample annotations to build supervised learning models
 - useful for testing analysis pipelines or validating hypotheses

+Tools such as `limma`, `edgeR`, `DESeq2`, and `ExpressionAtlas` workflows use ArrayExpress data for expression analysis, benchmarking, and data reprocessing, especially in multi-species or microarray studies.
 </div>

 {% include accordion title="Limitations" class=" " controls="arrayexpress-3" icon=false %}